Tactile Perception and

 Back to Top

-How Poor Touch Perception Can Affect Kids
+How Does Touch Perception Affect Fine Motor Skills?

-Handwriting speed and legibility have been found to be affected by touch perception.
+• Handwriting speed and legibility have been found to be affected by touch perception.
+The brain needs to use the sensory information from the hands to control the pencil and form letters accurately.

 poor touch perception can affect handwriting